In this site you will find free .NET guides and source code designed for all developers, from the beginners to the professionals.

 If you need quick answers of your ASP.NET, C#, VB.NET, MVC, Ajax, SQL Server or WFC programming questions then you are on the right place!

-Make a quick search or browse by categories to find the right ASP.NET tutorial, which will help you in your daily ASP.NET programming tasks.
+Make a quick search or browse by categories to find the right ASP.NET tutorial, which will help you in your daily programming tasks.

-How to use the ASP.NET Examples
+How to find the best examples

 2. Browse the search results and click on the example that best matches your search criteria.

-ASP.NET 1.0 was the first version and it was released on January 16, 2002.
+.NET 1.0 was the first version and it was released on January 16, 2002.
 As object-oriented Web application development it supported inheritance, polymorphism and other standard OOP features.
 The developers can make use of DLL class libraries and other features of the Web server.

-ASP.NET 1.1 was released on April 24, 2003.
+.NET 1.1 was released on April 24, 2003.
 It introduced Mobile controls and Automatic input validation.

 – Improve the reliability and usability of Web applications;